TaxAct Review 2023

 However, you can start your return without entering payment information.
 It’s easy to import your previous year’s 1040 and review the information.
 Once you’ve done that, you can start digging into this year’s situation.

-You can import your tax information from previous years, and you’ll have to provide your bank information if you want to have your tax refund directly deposited into your account, which is the fastest way to get your money.
+You can easily import your tax information from previous years with TaxAct.
+You’ll have to provide your bank information if you want to have your tax refund directly deposited into your account, which is the fastest way to get your money.
 You can also sign into your account from a mobile device and continue working on your tax return from a different place.

-TaxAct upgraded its mobile app, TaxAct Express, and now it’s much easier to use.
+TaxAct's mobile app, TaxAct Express, is sleek and easy to use.
 You can use your phone to capture important documents, and you can switch between mobile and desktop versions.
 It also has Touch ID and Face ID support.

 However, there are some features that TaxAct Express doesn’t have.
 For example, you can’t manage some of the forms and schedules that come with more advanced situations, so you might need to switch to the desktop to complete your taxes, even if you start them with the mobile app.